Lecture 10

 • This describes how the distribution of clarity varies by cut, with total bar height for overall count and segments for each clarity level.

-100% Stacked Bar Chart with the fill Aesthetic & the position="fill"
+100% Stacked Bar Charts with the fill Aesthetic & the position="fill"

 ggplot(data = diamonds,